alexspirgel/schema/README.md

 Available values: any function that returns true on successfull validation or throws a `Schema.ValidationError` on failure.

-An input must be validate successfully using the custom validation function.
+An input must validate successfully using the custom validation function.

 ```js
 model = {